Good News! 6 Positive Environmental Stories from June 2024

 Under the Inflation Reduction Act passed in 2022, US National Parks have received $700 million in federal funds to help facilitate these projects.
 The work doesn't stop there.
 While the Inflation Reduction Act certainly helps, there’s still so much more that needs to be done.
 But it’s a big step in the right direction!

 We hope you enjoyed reading June’s good news stories as much as we enjoyed featuring them!
 Remember, there is good in the world if you know where to look for it.
-And if you want to create your own good news, you can positively impact the environment by planting trees where they are needed the most!
+And if you want to create your own good news, you can positively impact the environment by supporting reforestation around the world!

 Get news, updates, & event Info delivered right to your inbox: